AGTurner/example/README.md

 Then I could modify the sequencer method to handle simple jobs lists with no dependencies.

 Next I added some simple logic to handle the case of jobs only having one level deep dependencies.

+I realized the jobs parser wasn't actually parsing into the format I wanted, so I amended the test to reflect this and changed the parser and sequencer code to work with this new requirement.